 It has a cooling effect on the skin, making it a great ingredient for formulations designed to soothe and calm irritated or inflamed skin.
 It also helps to improve the skin’s barrier function, protecting it from external factors like pollution, UV radiation, and harsh weather conditions.

-We could add a final advantage: glycerine is a cost-effective ingredient, which makes it a definite winner to design into your formulations.
+We could add a final advantage: glycerine is a cost-effective ingredient, which makes it a definite winner to incorporate into your formulations.

 Glycerine in skincare – conclusions